murphygroup/cellorganizer-documentation_old/source/chapters/45_minutes_tutorial.rst

 * protein_channel_images
 * options_structure

-The first input argument ``dimensionality`` is a string, e.g. '2D', '3D', that specifies whether we building a generative model by training on 2D or 3D images.
+The first input argument ``dimensionality`` is a string, e.g. '2D', '3D', that specifies whether we are building a generative model by training on 2D or 3D images.

 Each of the second to fourth input arguments can be provided in one of the following three formats